 - the current support order does not contain a directive to obtain medical support and either parent now has access to reasonable healthcare for the child

 - significant changes in medical insurance coverage occur

 - one parent has a significant change in income, although a voluntary reduction in income will generally not constitute grounds for a modification order

 - the division of parenting time between the parents change

 - either parent becomes disabled.

-Even if you have lost your job and do not have income to pay the child support, you must petition the court for a support order modification.
+Even if you have lost your job and do not have the income to pay the child support, you must petition the court for a support order modification.
 Failing to pay can be disastrous and should be avoided at all costs.
 Failure to pay child support can result in wage garnishments, bank levies, and even incarceration.
 Modifying a support order is relatively common as everyone experiences changing circumstances throughout their life.
 However, choosing the right child support attorney to petition the court can be the difference between financial support and financial ruin.

 Contact Our Phoenix Child Support Attorney

 At Cohen Family Law, we have decades of experience in successfully representing parents in child support disputes.
-We understand the unique stress that accompanies family law matters, especially those involving children and tailor our representation to help you move forward with your life in the courtroom and outside it.
-We are compassionate and highly skilled especially in cases that involve children.
-If you have questions relating to child support in Chandler, Glendale, Mesa, or Phoenix, please contact our office today to set up a free consultation with a one of our family law attorneys.
+We understand the unique stress that accompanies family law matters, especially those involving children, and tailor our representation to help you move forward with your life in the courtroom and outside it.
+We are compassionate and highly skilled, especially in cases that involve children.
+If you have questions relating to child support in Chandler, Glendale, Mesa, or Phoenix, please contact our office today to set up a free consultation with one of our family law attorneys.
 The sooner we hear from you, the sooner we can dedicate our time to helping you.